byui-cse/cse251-course/week14/prove.md

 - The function `part1()` currently retrieves the pedigree information one family and person at a time.
 Each call to the server takes 0.25 seconds.
 - Your task is to use threads to make this function faster.
 There is no limit on the number of threads you can use.
 - You must build the pedigree tree starting with the starting family id.
 You must write your program to handle different family information from the server (ie., number of families, number of children, etc.).
-- You will be using a depth-first algorithm.
-The given code in `part1()` uses DFS to retrieve information.
+- The given code in `part1()` uses Depth First Search to retrieve information.
+You can change it to use threads to go up the husband's line and wife's line concurrently.
 - You must retrieve all individuals in a family (ie., husband, wife and children)

+**Your goal is to execute part 1 in under 10 seconds**

 ### Part 2